Saverio001/jo-condor.org/hugo-website/content/audio/ocoreblu/index.md

   {{<audio src="O_core_blu.mp3" caption="eq">}}

-  A heartbreak in the fog: she left without goodbye, the phone stays silent,
+  A heartbreak in the fog, a mobile phone malfunctioning,
-  and he wanders the alleys with only blue sorrow and broken promises left.
+  he wanders Neaples' alleys with only blue sorrow and broken promises left.

 <!--more-->